kk-spartans/scholars-cup/11 - The Generative Area — A Mind for Imagination/04 - Imagination drugs — hallucination vs. simulation and legal and ethical questions/04 - Imagination drugs — hallucination vs. simulation and legal and ethical questions.md

    - “If I take that job, I’ll probably hate my boss.
 Let me run through that.”

  - Rehearsal — You practice actions or conversations in your head.
    - “If I take that job, I’ll probably hate my boss.
-Let me run through that.”
+Let me run through that.” (again, yes)

  - Dreams — Sleep’s chaotic remix of memories, emotions, and random neural firing.
 Lucid dreams are like having a director’s cut.
 Happens mainly in REM.
    - “I was in a mall, but it was also my childhood home, and the cashier was a horse.”